 Virginia had another standout year in 2011-12 as three Cavaliers won ACC championships, while the team went 11-1 in dual matches.
 In recording a 91.7 winning percentage, the Cavaliers set a program record.
 Matt Snyder (125 pounds), Nick Nelson (141) and Jon Fausey (184) all won ACC titles, while Snyder also was honored as an Academic All-American.
 A league-high seven Cavaliers were named to the All-ACC Wrestling Academic Team.

 Virginia recorded a strong 2010-11 season as the Cavaliers posted their second straight Top 25 finish at the NCAA Championships after taking 23th place.
 UVa produced a pair of All-Americans, as Derek Valenti (149) and Chris Henrich (174) each reached the podium at NCAAs, while seven Cavaliers qualified for the national championships.

 As a team, UVa won a school-record 19 dual meets during the 2010-11 season, including a victory over then-No. 14 Kent State, which at the time was the highest ranked opponent that Virginia had defeated.

-The Cavaliers also had a record-setting season in 2009-10 as UVa won the ACC title for the first time since 1977.
+Garland won ACC Coach of the Year honors in 2010 as the Cavaliers won the ACC title for the first time since 1977.
 UVa took 15th place at the NCAA Championships – the second-best NCAA finish in program history.
 A school-record eight Cavaliers qualified for the NCAA event.
 At the ACC Championships, Henrich and freshman Mike Salopek won individual championships but the championship was a total team effort.
 All 10 competing Cavaliers reached the semifinal round and posted finishes of fourth place or better.
 Henrich finished 35-3, while Brent Jones earned the Gorrarian Trophy at the NCAA Championships.